Q: Who the heck are you?

 Q: What are your influences?

 A: I got into collage because I loved Julien Pacaud’s illustrations, but it was Kieron “Cur3es” Cropper who became my main influence.
 The guy’s a genius.
-Bryan “Glass Planet” Olson is also another influence of mine.
+Bryan “Glass Planet” Olson and David Delruelle are also influences of mine.
 From the older artists, I’d have to say, Magritte.
 However, I collage on many different styles: from “pop” to dada, and from modern illustrations to traditional surrealism.
-I don’t believe in the old tradition of an artist “finding his style”.
-That’s death for any artist.
-If I have a style, it’s probably some “meta” aspect of it (e.g. the sarcasm that I usually employ in my collages), rather than visual.
+I don’t believe that artists should “find their style”.
+That’s artistic death.
+If I have a style, it’s probably some “meta” aspect of it (e.g. the sarcasm that I usually employ in my collages), rather than something visual.

 Q: Why do you give away your art?